Saturday, January 19, 2019

 When: Saturday, January 19, 2019, 2:00 p.m.- 4:00 p.m. and 4:00 p.m.- 6: 00 p.m.

-Where: Gibney Dance: Agnes Varis Center for the Performing Arts, 280 Broadway (entrance at 53A Chambers Street), New York, NY
+Where: Gibney Dance: Agnes Varis Center for the Performing Arts, 280 Broadway, New York, NY, 10003 (entrance at 53A Chambers Street)

 Accessibility: Gibney Dance is an accessible venue.
 Wheelchair ramps and elevators are available via the 280 Broadway entrance.
 All restrooms are gender inclusive and wheelchair accessible.
 Second-floor restrooms are wheelchair accessible through the dressing rooms.
 Studios and rooms are lit by fluorescent lights.
 If you require reasonable accommodation, please contact Hannah Joo at least two weeks prior to the event via email at [email protected] or call 212.966.4452 (voice only).